jebaile7964/PowerShell-Code-Samples/README.md

 ##SQL
 Create sql connection to propane

-##SCM
-Deploy and automate configuration of propane

 ##AD
 ```
-Create OU, users, and groups
 create GPO and link it to an OU
 promote domain controller
 ```